MrutyunjayShukla/Call-Center-Analysis-Pwc-Switzerland-Power-BI-Virtual-Case-Experience/README.md

 ## Insights
 - The average satisfaction rating of Martha is the highest
 - The average speed of answer by Joe is the highest
-- The % of incident resolved by Greg is the highest
+- The percentage of incidents resolved by Greg is the highest
 - The count of calls in January is more as compared to other
-- Most Calls are related to streaming
+- Most calls are related to streaming